Who we are

 Retention and storing of personal data

-The Oxford and Cambridge Club recognises that by efficiently managing its records, it will be able to comply with its legal and regulatory obligations.
-All personal information is kept securely at all times.
+The Oxford and Cambridge Club recognises that by efficiently managing it’s records, it will be able to comply with its legal and regulatory obligations.
+All personal information is always kept securely.
 Paper and electronic records have appropriate security measures in place ensuring that confidentiality is maintained.
 Personal information is only kept for the time required to undertake the purposes it is used for.

 Using appropriate technical and organisational measures we store and use your personal data applying security protection against unauthorised or unlawful processing and against accidental loss, destruction or damage.